Seneca-Scholars/SS-Status-C6/status.md

+## 07/31/25
+Groups presented their pitches, and I think we did well today.
+One day in the future, this site/app/idea could be really beneficial to Chicago commuters.
+However, actually building this as my FIRST project may be tough, but we'll see what happens.
+Nell and Wajiw gave out the assignments for the teams today, and I am backend and frontend.
+I am content with this because backend is something I have plenty of experience with, and frontend gives me the chance to dabble in design.
+No fun Friday tomorrow, but I get to see my friend who spent the past two months in Ethiopia tomorrow.
+I also get to see my friends this Saturday at a picnic.
+Can't believe we have 2 more weeks after tomorrow.

 ## 07/30/25
 Arianna, Joshua, and I have been working on our presentation for our commuting assistant app.
 We have a pretty good idea, and I like where our project presentation is going.
 I am a bit nervous about our project being picked although, because of how tedious this may